 Though all human beings are the same species, and have many shared characteristics, there are literally billions of us, and who have lived on all but one of the world’s continents over hundreds of thousands of years.
 This is has led to differences.
 There is no moral dimension to these differences, they just are.
 It’s the reality of our species: there are different people with different experiences and different ways of thinking, throughout the world.

 Even more so than the universe, animal life, and especially human life, is irreducibly complex.
 Where we can at least create laboratory experiments which allow us to see how each process in the universe works, and come to a coherent explanation of how each and every inanimate thing was caused, it’s less simple with animals.

-Because individual animals do not always behave the same way in the same circumstances, we cannot reduce animal behaviour to its causes.
-This is even more true with human beings – though we might find a compelling cause of someone’s behaviour, we cannot conclude that this is the sole cause of that behaviour.
+As individual animals do not always behave the same way in the same circumstances, we cannot reduce animal behaviour to its causes.
+This is even truer with human beings – though we might find a compelling cause of someone’s behaviour, we cannot conclude that this is the sole cause of that behaviour.

 Every Action has Unforeseen Consequences

 We cannot predict the future because we cannot see into the future.
-Every time we try to predict the future, we are using what happened in the past to guess.
-Doing that makes our guesses better.
+Every time we try to predict the future, we are basing it on what happened in the past to guess.
+Doing this improves our guesses.